Not knowing whether or not you’re pregnant can lead to extreme feelings of anxiety and uncertainty.

 Your next step?
 Contact us by text or phone at 612-712-3974.
 Or schedule a confirmation pregnancy test online.Learn More

-Becoming pregnant while pursuing an education can seem like a huge roadblock but it doesn’t have to be.
+Becoming pregnant while pursuing a college education can seem like a huge roadblock but it doesn’t have to be.
+With some tips for managing pregnancy as a college student you can be successful.
 If you’re a student in the Twin Cities at the University of Minnesota, Hamline, St. Thomas, Augsburg, Macalester, or St. Catherine University, you can find support and help through our centers.

 At First Care, we will help connect you with resources in the community in addition to helping you identify available resources at your school.